Updates with network closed for the season.

 Just before a late winter storm was scheduled to hit this week, the executive director of a volunteer-run Jefferson County program that offers shelter during bad weather for people experiencing homelessness faced a grim decision.

 LynnAnn Huizingh realized the coronavirus outbreak was keeping so many volunteers at home that she could not operate her Severe Weather Shelter Network in the suburbs west of Denver.
 On Monday, she shut it down at least until April 4.
+Later, the network was closed for its winter season, through Apri 30l.

 Severe Weather Shelter Network normally opens its church shelters overnight when the forecast calls for temperatures of 32 degrees or colder when it is snowing or raining or 20 degrees or colder and dry.
 The National Weather Service predicts snow, wind and lows around 20 in the Denver area for Thursday night.